jacobwshg/phonomask/README.md

 Given that the domain of each feature's possible values is binary, this operation is not unlike setting and clearing bits in a bitmap in computing.
-`Phonomask` aims precisely to bridge this gap between disciplines by investigating the possibility of representing feature matrices with bitmaps and verifying phonological processes through bitwise manipulation.
+`Phonomask` aims precisely to explore this parallel between disciplines by investigating the effectiveness of representing feature matrices with bitmaps and verifying phonological processes through bitwise manipulation.